Nilesh1603/llm-evals-1/README.md

 # llm-evals-1

-A small, resume-scale **LLM evaluation pipeline**: a Pytest-based harness that grades LLM outputs against a **golden set** using both deterministic rubric checks and an **LLM-powered judge**, wired into a CI **quality gate** with automated **regression detection** and a generated report.
+A small **LLM evaluation pipeline**: a Pytest-based harness that grades LLM outputs against a **golden set** using both deterministic rubric checks and an **LLM-powered judge**, wired into a CI **quality gate** with automated **regression detection** and a generated report.

-Built to close a specific gap: strong QA/SDET background (Pytest, CI/CD, API/data validation) but no prior hands-on LLM-eval experience.
-This repo is that experience, end to end — golden-set design, judge validation, CI wiring, and a dashboard — not just a demo notebook.
+The goal is a harness that's actually trustworthy, not just present: every grading dimension is validated against known-good/known-bad fixtures, and the judge itself is checked against human labels before it's allowed to gate anything.

 ## What's actually in here